Thomascountz/thomascountz/_posts/2021-08-02-copenhagen-air.md

 cleaned_data = raw_data.drop(raw_data[(raw_data.Mixed_BC == -999999) | (raw_data.Mixed_NO2 == -999999) | (raw_data.Mixed_UFP == -999999)].index)
 ```

 Now we can look at the correlation between each measurement.
-I _assume_ their's a strong correlation: "where there's high concentration of air pollution of type 'x', there's probably a high concentration of air pollution of type 'y'", but it's always good to check assumptions.
+I _assume_ there's a strong correlation: "where there's high concentration of air pollution of type 'x', there's probably a high concentration of air pollution of type 'y'", but it's always good to check assumptions.

 ```python